Serve as an Election Judge

 Are election judges paid?

-Yes, the current pay is between $12.50- $14 per hour depending upon position.
+Yes, the current pay is between $12.50- $14 per hour, depending on the position.

 How about taking time off work?